PrairieLearn/PrairieLearn/docs/accessControl.md

 ## Two level of access control for assessments

-In PrairieLearn there are two levels of access control to gain access to assessments:
+In PrairieLearn there are two levels of access control for students to gain access to assessments:

 1. First, a student must have access to the **course instance**.
 This access is granted with the `allowAccess` rules in [infoCourseInstance.json](courseInstance.md).
 Giving a student access to a course instance does not by default grant them access to any assessments in the course instance, however (see the next item).